-There are two ways to answer the question ‘what are facial aesthetics’ – it is not only the question of what the treatments are and what they entail but also what effect they can have and their benefits.
+We will answer the question ‘what are facial aesthetics’ by detailing what the treatments are plus the effect they can have and their benefits.

 At the most basic level, facial aesthetics are small, non-surgical treatments that make noticeable but subtle enhancements to your appearance.

 They can help mask or even delay the passage of time, giving the face, and the person, a small boost, thereby improving confidence as much as they improve a smile or skin.

 At Refresh My Smile, our facial aesthetics clinic in London, we believe that facial aesthetics should make a difference but without being overtly noticeable.
 The effect should be attractive, not alarming.